 Once you own Amazon stock, you should decide when you will sell your shares depending on the outcome of Amazon.

-If you are a long term investor, then you can buy and hold forever to keep collecting the dividend if your time horizon is 5+ years.
+If you are a long term investor, then you can buy and hold because Amazon has returned around 32% CAGR over the last 15 years.

 However, sometimes you buy the stock at its price peak and you end up losing a lot of money as the price continues to fall.